1 / 4

 Sunscreen.
 Sunscreen.
 Sunscreen!
 It doesn’t matter if it’s cloudy and you’re sure the sun is nowhere in sight.
 You’ll need it because the ozone layer over NZ is very thin, making our sun much stronger than other parts of the world.
 Lip balm with SPF in it is a good idea too.

 Pack yourself a lunch of champions.
 There is nowhere on the mountain (or at the start or finish) to purchase food and this trek will take around 7 hours to complete.
-Before you depart, organize yourself something nutritious like a wholesome egg salad roll (wholemeal provides longer slow release energy and the egg offers the protein to fuel your hike).
+Before you depart, organize yourself something nutritious - think slow-release energy and protein!
 Avoid chicken fillings - they don’t travel well in the heat of the day.
 In addition, pack lots of high-energy snacks like dried fruit, nuts, muesli bars and dark chocolate to keep you going.
 Better to have too much than too little!

 Bring water and plenty of it.
 It’s recommended that you carry at least 1.5 litres as there are no water stations along the trek and streams you pass on Mt Tongariro are not drinkable, being volcanic and all!